alessandrasomma28/DTSA/README.md

 ## Repository structure
 1. **Systematic Mapping Study** contains the Excel sheet with selected primary studies in the SMS process and the data extracted to answers the publication space and research space research questions.
 2. **Digital Twin Software Architecture** contains the .vpp file of the proposed architecture.
 The Visual Paradigm *version* used is *16.2*.
-3. **Diagrams Images** contains high quality images of the *UML* diagrams of the proposed architecture.
+3. **HQ Images** contains high quality images of the SMS findings, UML diagrams of the proposed architecture and survey results in terms of completeness, usefulness, and perceived usability.
 4. **Validation survey** contains the Excel sheet with results from the survey with academia and industry researchers we conducted.
 Data have been anonymized.

 ## References